phueb/BabyBERTa/README.md

 ## About

-This repository contains research code for testing a small RoBERTA model trained on a small corpus of child-directed speech (5M words from American-English CHILDES).
+This repository contains research code for training and evaluating a small RoBERTA model trained on a small corpus of child-directed speech (5M words from American-English CHILDES).
 Our model is implemented using the `transformers` Python package, maintained by `huggingface`.

+The research paper is available [here](https://aclanthology.org/2021.conll-1.49/).

 ## Usage